nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 end
 ```

-The instance variables defined in `initialize` represent data scraped directly from the book list page and the remaining methods defined using `attr_accessor` represent data scraped from an individual book's page.
+The data stored in the instance variables defined in `initialize` could be scraped directly from the main book list page and the remaining methods defined using `attr_accessor`  would extract their data from individual book pages.

 The first method called when app starts up is, appropriately named I think, `start`.